-- Graduate Assistant for Diversity and Inclusion - We anticipate 1 vacancy for 2015-16.
-Click here for application timeline and instructions!
+- Graduate Assistant for Diversity and Inclusion - Application currently closed

 The Graduate Assistant (GA) for Diversity and Inclusion (D&I) is a half-time assistantship within Residence Education and Housing Services, reporting to the Assistant Director of Human Resources.
 This position has primary responsibility in researching and designing a training curriculum on diversity and inclusion.
 The GA for D&I will provide support in facilitating focus groups, analyzing data, training staff, and other human resources functions as assigned.